Brighter’s view on the global SDG 3 goal – Good health and well-being for all.

 In accordance with the Companies Act, the company board is liable for the company organization and management of the company’s business matters, for continuously evaluating the financial situation of the company and the group and for ensuring the company’s organization is structured such that accounting, financial management and the company’s financial circumstances in general are managed in a reassuring way.

-During the year, as part of preparing the company for a move to a regulated market, the board has sought to further develop internal controls and processes related to this.
-This has resulted in a number of policies concerning corporate governance and the processes for this, such as HR, Risk, Quality, IT, IT security and not least, the management of risk, which is described in more detail below.
+During the past years, as part of preparing the company for a move to a regulated market, the board has sought to further develop internal controls and processes related to this.
+This has resulted in a number of policies concerning corporate governance and the processes for this, such as HR, Risk, Quality, IT, IT security and not least, the management of risk.

 The regulations that have been established by the board contain instructions for internal financial reporting and all interim reports, annual reports and press releases published on the company website in direct connection with publication.